 Coach your teen to avoid hesitating.

-- When the turn is complete, control the steering wheel back through the hands.
+- When the turn is complete, let the steering wheel slide back through the hands.

 - Pick a new target 15–20 seconds ahead in the center of the travel path and accelerate gradually.

 Be sure to practice with your teen in a variety of conditions, including at night and in